How to Fix 413 Request Entity too Large Error in WordPress

 Make sure you save the modification and close the window.
 Go back to WordPress admin area and try upload a new.

-If you use a Hostinger VPS, you’ll get control over most of your server environment.
+If you use VPS hosting, you’ll get control over most of your server environment.
 We only reach basic server software (Apache or Nginx) in its default state.
 That means if you want to tweak more, you are free to revise it.

 When the web server is set to restrict large file sizes, it can cause the 413 error request entity too large.
 Nginx has client_max_body_size to allow the maximum size of the client request body.
 If the request exceeds the value, an error message emerges.
 That means we need to reconfigure Nginx to allow the size we want for uploading files.